CUHKLeggedRobotLab/starter-hugo-academic/content/authors/admin/_index.md

   - Humanoid Robot

 # Education to show in About widget
-#Education:
+# Academic Networking:
 #  courses:
 # - course: PhD in Mechanical and Automation Engineering (MAE)
 #      institution: CUHK
 #      year: 2020-2023